JosephToscano1/cse140labs/docs/docs/lab3/part2/index.md

 {: .no_toc}

 {: .warning}
 Circuit structure is still a work in progress.
-Please come back on Friday.
+Please check back on Friday.

 ## Contents
 {: .no_toc .text-delta}